 What You Need to Know About Breast Cancer Prevention

-Breast cancer is the most common cancer found in people of all races and ethnicities, but there are ways to help prevent it.
-While not every risk factor can be altered, there are a few everyday lifestyle changes that can help ensure the risk level is as low as possible.
+Breast cancer is the most common cancer found in people of all ethnicities, but there are ways to help prevent it.
+Knowing your risks and taking preventative measures to address controllable factors is key.
+While not every risk factor can be altered, there are a few everyday lifestyle changes that can help lower your risk.

-- Prevention: When it comes to breast cancer diagnoses, being a woman is the biggest risk factor.
+- Genetic Risk Factors: When it comes to breast cancer diagnoses, being a woman is the biggest risk factor.
 It’s possible for men to develop the disease, but only one percent of new cases every year are attributed to men.

-- Know Your History: Approximately five to 10 percent of breast cancer diagnoses are hereditary.
+- Know Your History: Approximately 5 to 10 percent of breast cancer diagnoses are hereditary.
 These genes can be passed from the mother’s or father’s side through a variety of mutated genes.
-Know what you’re up against and get screened accordingly.
+Know what you’re up against, talk to your doctor and get screened accordingly.

 - Limit Alcoholic Drinks: Moderate alcohol consumption is associated with an increased risk of breast cancer.
 Studies show women who consume two to three alcoholic beverages per day have a 20 percent higher risk than non-drinkers.